Thinking critically about research

 - Write 2-3 sentences identifying specific limitations

-- Each pair shares their study and limitations (1-2 minutes each)
+- 2-3 pairs share their study and limitations (1 minute each)

 Example discussion points for each study